 - and anxiety

 High CBD strains are great for people who need to medicate throughout the day.

 It helps them control

 Strains that are balanced (CBD/THC) give off a little euphoric feeling, but they are less likely to trigger paranoia, anxiety and other adverse side effects that THC is known to give.
 These strains tend to be used to relieve pain.
 They are also suitable for consumers who are sensitive to THC but would like a calm buzz.

 Are CBD and THC Better Used Together?

 - CBD counteracts THC.
-This is good for people who need the benefits of THC but do not like the high that comes with it.
-THC can induce anxiety, paired with CBD, the user will be able to relax.
+It is good for people who need the benefits of THC but do not like the high that comes with it.
+THC can induce anxiety, paired with CBD; the user will be able to relax.
 CBD also improves the painkilling properties of THC.

 - After a few months, the benefits of CBD can wear off.
-Adding a small number of THC combats this.
+They are adding a small number of THC combats this.